 Bermuda grass should be maintained throughout the growing season at 1.5 to 2.5 inches.
-Regular mowing should remove about one-fourth of the height to bring it back into the 1.5 to 2.5 inch range.
-But the grass grows quickly in summer, especially when rainfall is plentiful, and occasionally may need to be mowed more than once per week.
+Regular mowing should remove about one-fourth of the height to bring it back into the 1.5- to 2.5-inch range.
+However, the grass grows quickly in the summer, especially when rainfall is plentiful, so you occasionally may need to mow it more than once per week.

 Overgrown grass can lead to thatch buildup.
 If you miss a mowing and the grass is too high to bring back to its normal height all at once, do so in stages.
-Rather than cutting 5 inch grass in half, mow it first at 3.75 inches; wait four days and mow again at 2.5 inches.
+Rather than cutting 5-inch grass in half, mow it first at 3.75 inches, wait four days, and then mow again at 2.5 inches.

 Overwatering and frequent shallow watering are leading causes of thatch buildup.
 Bermuda grass needs 1 to 2 inches of water weekly, from two or three waterings (including rain).
 If you use an automated sprinkler system, add a rain sensor that will shut off the pre-programmed irrigation cycle in case of precipitation.